AndyChwalik/megr2157-portfolio/docs/assignments/A05/index.md

    <em>Figure #14: FBD for feature d.</em>
 </p>

 Feature D reminded me a lot of how feature B was calculated, so I decided to use the same method as before.
 I found the area, and would later calculate the thickness when drawing the detailed sketches.
+I also used the T-bar dimensions again.

 <p align="center">
     <img src="featureD_stress.jpg" alt="feature D stress analysis" height="75%" width="auto">